gx9702/UA-TypeRepository/Core/Part4/DataTypes/AttributeWriteMask/readme.md

 <!-- datatype -->
 ## AttributeWriteMask
+Define bits used to indicate which attributes are writable.
 <!-- end of description -->
 The fields of the AttributeWriteMask DataType are defined in the following table: